twak/streetz/README.md

   * Maximum Betweenness Centrality measures the share of shortest paths which pass through the network's most important node.
 Again, stochastic.
 * Pagerank
   * intended to measure integration of streets
-  * google/lary page's algorithm on topology only (i.e., ignoring street lengths)
+  * google/lary page's algorithm on topology only (i.e., ignoring street lengths)...so
-  * pagerank-on-edges uses the street edges as nodes (connected to other edges at their start and end), so we can initialize them with a score proportional to their length
+  * ...pagerank-on-edges uses the street edges as nodes (connected to other edges at their start and end), so we can initialize them with a score proportional to their length

 in progress:
   * normalise "number of ###' as a density using land-area fraction